farzadazma/Chemical_Project/README.md

 # Chemical_Project

-this is the codes for chemical projects, Engineering for natural risk management
+This is the codes for chemical projects, Engineering for natural risk management